logto-io/docs/docs/docs/recipes/configure-storage-providers/README.md

 The bucket is a container for objects stored in Amazon S3.
 To create a bucket, follow the official [AWS S3 bucket documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-buckets.html).

+#### `region`

+Optional.

+The region is the geographical region where the AWS S3 bucket is located.
+If `endpoint` is a standard AWS S3 endpoint, it can be parsed from `endpoint`.
+To find your AWS S3 region, follow the official [AWS S3 region documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html).

+If you are using a S3 compatible storage service, you may leave this field blank.

 #### `endpoint`

+Optional.

 Endpoint is the URL that is used to access the AWS S3 service.
 To find your AWS S3 endpoint, follow the official [AWS S3 endpoint documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html).

+You can leave this field blank to use the default endpoint for the region.
+If you are using a S3 compatible storage service, you can use the endpoint of the service.

 #### `publicUrl`